orcas-internet/smarter_power_point/readme.md

 # smarter power point
 Network notification for coffee machines and electric kettle using AVM Fritz!DECT in smarthome.
-Not only useful for java developers.
+Not only useful for Java developers.

 **We exclude any liability whatsoever for any damages whatsoever that this software may cause.**

-**Attention**: this is a very **unsecure implementation**.
+**Attention**: This is a very **unsecure** implementation.
 Use it only if you know what you do.

-## install
+## Install

 - clone repository

       projects# git clone https://github.com/orcas-internet/smarter_power_point.git
       projects# cd smarter_power_point

-### install service
+### Install Service

 - go into service folder